oss-slu/oss.slu.github.io/blog/2024-11-25-lrda-desktop.md

 ### **Lessons Learned**

-- Prioritize user feedback and iterate quickly.
-- Build for scalability from the start to reduce technical debt.
-- Embrace challenges as opportunities for growth and innovation.
+Through this project, we learned the importance of prioritizing user feedback and iterating quickly to address it.
+Building for scalability from the start allowed us to reduce technical debt and create a more robust foundation for future growth.
+Additionally, embracing challenges as opportunities for learning and innovation enabled us to deliver a better, more user-friendly platform.

 ![Where's Religion Dashboard Screenshot](./oss-wheres-religion/dashboard.png)
 ![Onboarding Tour Example](./oss-wheres-religion/onboarding.png)